-- 2.14 The topography of Colney Heath (almost flat) is ideal for walking and for mobility impaired accessibility. - 2.15 The existing buses route along Tollgate Road and Roestock Lane are within a 5-7 minute walk of the site.
-This is regarded as a reasonable access time to public transport. - 2.16 Welham Green Train is circa 3.7km walk distance from the site and within a 48-minute walk of most of the site.
-It is therefore, considered unlikely that a significant proportion of future residents would choose to walk to the station via this route.
-Cycle or bus access to the station is likely to be preferable as set out below. - 2.17 The site is relatively large, so walking distances will depend on which part of the site is the origin for a trip, however, Colney Heath News newsagents is located 10-15-minute walk away of the site.
+- 2.17 The site is relatively large, so walking distances will depend on which part of the site is the origin for a trip, however, Colney Heath News newsagents is located 10-15-minute walk away of the site.
 Therefore, future residents will have access to this, along with leisure amenities, and takeaway, which are also within a 10 minute walk. - 2.18 HCC School Travel Plans highlight the importance of promoting sustainable travel to school as a key principle of Sustainable Modes of Travel Strategy (SMoTS).
 The site is located within 10 minutes' walk of Colney Heath School and Nursery and Treasure Tots Pre School, therefore allowing for walking rather than driving to school.
-Secondary schools of Link Academy and Nicholas Breakspear are within a 46 and 38 minute walk respectively, and the University of Hertfordshire can also be accessed within a circa 38 minute walk.
+Secondary schools are further afield and more likely to be accessed using a bicycle or bus as set out below.